AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 – **Clickable Links**: text fields don't make it easy for users to copy/paste URLs.
 Use our new link field to get an easy, 1-click to copy experience instead

-– **Dynamic Modals**: depending on the amount of data returned, you can trust your Action's modal to dynamically resize to best fit the information in your form, including scollable modals when needed
+– **Dynamic Modals**: depending on the amount of data returned, you can trust your Action's modal to dynamically resize to best fit the information in your form, including scrollable modals when needed

 ## Migrated Actions